We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Minimalist vegan leather sneakers

-Beflamboyant are a refreshingly different vegan sneaker brand, creating high-quality sustainable sneakers, from sustainable and cruelty-free materials.
+Beflamboyant are a refreshingly different vegan sneaker brand, creating high-quality and stylish sneakers, from sustainable and cruelty-free materials.

 This PETA-approved brand creates unisex vegan leather sneakers ethically in Portugal.
 The vegan leather is made from corn, and the heel and laces from recycled PET.